 Making the right choice when it comes to an eternity ring

 Choosing the correct eternity ring can be quite a daunting task.
-There are just so many factors to consider when making the purchase, and getting the right style can be especially important when the ring is intended to sit alongside an engagement ring.
+There are just so many factors to consider when browsing eternity rings, and getting the right style can be especially important when the ring is intended to sit alongside an engagement ring.

-One of the first tips we would recommend when looking for an eternity ring, whether for yourself or your partner, would be to focus initially on the diamond.
+One of the first tips we would recommend when looking for eternity rings, whether for yourself or your partner, would be to focus initially on the diamond.

 Choice of diamond for eternity rings

 The next thing to consider is the width of the ring.
-Try to select an eternity ring design with a similar width to the engagement ring (and if this is not a diamond set wedding ring) then a design that will also match the width of the wedding ring.
+Try to select an eternity ring design with a similar width to the engagement ring.
 If the engagement ring is 3mm above the finger, then a 3mm eternity ring will balance nicely keeping the proportions equal.
-Where shoulder diamonds exist in the engagement ring, consider approaching the company to submit your ring for a bespoke eternity ring, enabling the width of the ring, and size of the diamonds to be matched up for a better end result.
+Where shoulder diamonds exist in the engagement ring we create a perfectly matched eternity or wedding ring.
+By matching the diamond shoulders to the new ring setting.
+Previous Bespoke Commissions.

 Eternity ring profiles and shape